Kids In Need (KIN)

 Melody is a smart and sassy girl who does well in school and offers to help Jennifer with her school work.

-Through this special “baby shower,” members of Assistance League contribute items for expectant mothers in the Nest and Nurture program at the Baltimore-Washington Medical Center.
-Nest and Nurture is a special prenatal program that promotes healthy pregnancies for parents-to-be and healthy beginnings for their babies.
+Through this special “baby shower,” members of Assistance League contribute items for expectant mothers in the county.

-Members gather once a year for lunch where they drop off items from BWMC’s list of needed supplies for the young mothers they serve.
-Representatives from BWMC also present updates on the program showing the importance of our participation in the Nest and Nurture program.
+Members gather once a year for lunch where they drop off items from a list of needed supplies for the young mothers who are most in need of a little extra help.

 Sing-Alongs and Greeting Cards